wks/homepage-source/index.md

 I am a programming language and virtual machine enthusiast.

 I am a contributor to the [Memory Management Toolkit (MMTk)][mmtk] project.
-I am actively developing a [MMTk binding for Ruby][ruby-mmtk] so that the [Ruby][ruby] interpreter can use MMTk as its garbage collection backend.
+I am actively developing an [MMTk binding for Ruby][ruby-mmtk] so that the [Ruby][ruby] interpreter can use MMTk as its garbage collection backend.